 Tell your assistant to stand on the other side of the bed.
 Rice.
 13.

-Tuck in the edges of the diaper lining.
+Tuck in the edges of the padding.

 Perform a procedure for which the patient was moved to the edge of the bed.